Click the heading below to show/hide the walk route for the selected option(s).

 Go through a wooden kissing gate to the right of a fieldgate and follow the unsurfaced lane (Marsh Road) for 400m to its junction with the High Street.
 You have a second chance to visit the Homeward Bound pub (150m away on the left), but for the station turn right onto the main road.
 Cross over the railway and in 75m turn right into the station's access road.
-The platform on the near side is for trains to Strood.
+Platform 1 on the near side is for trains to Strood.

 Retrace your steps along the High Street and turn left down Ferry Road.
 At the bottom turn right onto a path between the River Medway and some new housing.
 At the end of the houses continue on an unofficial path below a mound, then onto some rough grassland.
 Bear right to head away from the river to come to an unsurfaced area near a railway bridge, on the edge of the Kent Wildlife Trust Nature Reserve.

 To finish at Snodland station turn right onto the riverside path.
 Ignore several paths leading off to the new housing on your right, staying close to the river.
 In 600m the tarmac path turns right and there is no obvious way forward, but press on across the patch of grass between the river and a few houses to find a narrow path into the undergrowth, just to the left of the first house.